trOnk12/rijksmusem/documentation/README.md

 # Multiprocess Host App Guide

 The Adswizz SDK is able to work within a multiprocess host application.
-If your app runs the playback logic in one process and the ui logic in another here you will find what you will need to do in order to make it work.
+If your app runs the playback logic in one process and the UI logic in another one, here you will find what you will need to do in order to make it work.

 In your manifest add the following lines:
 ```xml